VTRABR/PortfolioProject1/README.md

 This data comes from a survey with data professionals.
 There is some really interesting data, like happiness levels with work, average salary, industry, favorite programming tool, etc.

-I added the Power "BI_Final Project_Raw" so you can see the original data and compare with the final result on the PowerBI_project".
+I added the Power "BI_Final Project_Raw" so you can see the original data and compare it with the final result on the PowerBI_project".

 I performed some data-cleaning activities on this dataset.
 I deleted unnecessary columns; split columns by delimiter and comma to make the information clearer and deleted the confusing parts; I calculated the average salary and created a new column with that information.
 After the data cleaning, I created an interactive dashboard on the "Report view" so it adjusts to your needs.

 ## SQL_Project

 The dataset used for this project was about Coronavirus (COVID-19) Deaths and Vaccinations.
-The link for the dataset used is [here](https://ourworldindata.org/covid-deaths)
+The link for the dataset used is [here](https://ourworldindata.org/covid-deaths).

+For demonstrating that I could use JOINS statements on this project, I created 2 separate files from de original one.
+One of them contains information about the Deaths and the other the vaccination information.
+If needed please ask me and I will send the 2 CSV files (I couldn't upload the files due to the huge size of the files).

+As you can see on the query, it was performed some data exploration to make it possible to understand better the Covid situation in different periods and locations.